 You can try and base your kitchen processes around second-hand/inferior equipment.
 But, as seasoned suppliers to commercial kitchens, we would not recommend it!
 A key financial factor that is often overlooked by new start-ups is the ongoing cost of repairs, maintenance and replacement for your equipment.
 There are ways of managing costs in a way that will suit your particular business model, and expert tips in this area come free of charge – but whatever you do, do not leave your maintenance strategy to chance, as you will regret it in years to come.

-What is the best location
+What is the best location for my burger outlet?